 Given the myriad of ways in which an employer can wrongfully discharge an employee, the number of reasons (whether legal or not) that an employer may give for discharging an employee, and the significant damages that may be awarded, it is a good idea for both a terminated employee and an employer to retain counsel.
 An experienced attorney can help sort out the various issues and protect the rights and reputations of their client, whether the client is the employee or the employer.

 Losing your job can be a very emotional experience.
-Perhaps you are angry, frustrated, or even worried about your future.
+Perhaps you're angry, frustrated, or even worried about your future.
 But what if your termination was wrongful under the law?
 If you've read this article and have additional questions about whether you were wrongfully discharged, you can get those questions answered by an experienced employment attorney.
-Begin the process with a free case review at no obligation.

 Contact a qualified employment attorney to make sure your rights are protected.